If you aren't already thinking about the cost of studying abroad in Australia, it will be as soon as you get accepted into your study program.

 Cost: Varies by program

-However, if you’re still looking for a place to study, you might consider a less expensive option than university that will take considerably less time to complete and still give you marketable skills.
+However, if you’re still looking for a place to study, you might consider a less expensive option than a university pathway that will take considerably less time to complete and still give you marketable skills.
 RTOs or Registered Training Organisations are accredited educational organisations that deliver high-quality, hands-on training in areas like business, hospitality, food service, event management and more.

 Cost: From $560 AUD